 It’s getting close to Kentucky Derby time, and that means Mint Juleps!
-In case you don’t know, Mint Juleps are a major Kentucky Derby tradition, and each year almost 120,000 mint juleps are sold at the Derby!
+In case you don’t know, Mint Juleps are a major Kentucky Derby tradition.
+Each year the Kentucky Derby sells almost 120,000 mint juleps!
 A properly made Julep is a wonderful thing, it cools, refreshes and packs a punch, all at the same time.

 I’m not one to let simple tradition stand in my way, and I wanted to take this recipe up a notch or two.
 Hmm, what to do, what to do- Infuse the bourbon with bacon!
 I made a version of these for a Smithfield Chef’s Table dinner at one of my restaurants, STEAK by Melissa, and it was a big hit.
 Here’s a version for you to try!

 Traditionally, a Mint Julep is very simple- good bourbon, simple syrup, crushed ice and mint.
 You have two options for the simple syrup.
 I prefer to infuse mint into the simple syrup.
 The other option is you can muddle the mint in the bottom of the glass.
 I generally infuse it, so I’ll give you that recipe.
 If you prefer some “grass in the glass” just omit mint from the simple syrup recipe and bust out the muddler!